protocol/research-website/content/posts/202005-resnetlab-NGN-webinar/index.md

 draft: false

 ---

-[ResNetLab](/groups/resnetlab/) was invited to present a tutorial on IPFS to the Next Generation Networks group.
-The event was great, with many interesting questions from the audience that stimulated excellent discussions.
-Our contribution was a talk titled: “High-Level Overview of the IPFS Architecture”, delivered by ResNetLab Research Scientist Yiannis Psaras.

- NGN is a vibrant group of academics, industry researchers and engineers working in the general area of — you guessed it — Next-Generation Networks.
-NGN started as a UK- centred group, but has expanded widely to include prominent members of the international networks & systems community.
-They also operate a lively [mailing list](http://www.jiscmail.ac.uk/ngn) which we highly recommend to readers wishing to participate in interesting discussions about networking-related topics.
+The Next Generation Networks (NGN) group recently invited the [Resilient Networks Lab (ResNetLab)](/groups/resnetlab/) to present a tutorial on IPFS.
+NGN is a vibrant group of academics, industry researchers and engineers working in the general area of — you guessed it — next-generation networks.
+NGN started as a UK-centred group, but has expanded widely to include prominent members of the international networks & systems community.
+They also operate a lively [mailing list](http://www.jiscmail.ac.uk/ngn), which we highly recommend to readers wishing to participate in interesting discussions about networking-related topics.

 The group has been meeting once a year in a [picturesque setting](https://coseners.net/) in rural Oxford, UK, since 1988.
 During the COVID-19 pandemic outbreak, NGN has been hosting a series of weekly virtual talks.

-We received some great questions during the talk that we wanted to record for others to find.
+Attendees responded to ResNetLab Research Scientist Yiannis Psaras' talk, “High-Level Overview of the IPFS Architecture”, with insightful questions that generated excellent discussions.
+We wanted to record some of these questions and answers as a resource for others to find.
 Enjoy!

 ## Questions that came up during the talk

-**Q: In the case where the destination node is online, but the node on the path that will point you to the destination is not there: how do you detect and bypass a failed node along the path?
+**Q: In the case where the destination node is online, but the node on the path that will point you to the destination is not there, how do you detect and bypass a failed node along the path?
 Does the request get stuck in-between?**

 A: When nodes publish content in the IPFS network, they create a provider record and send it to the node that is closest to the content’s hash in terms of XOR distance in the hash space.
 For instance, the provider record of a content whose hash is <kmabc123..> will be stored at node <kLrts..> — let’s call this the “(provider record) target node”.
 The provider record will also be replicated to 20 nearby (in hash-space terms) nodes around the target node <kmrts..>.
 Replication of provider records is used in order to account for high network churn and the fact that the target node might go offline.
 Therefore, even if the target node is offline when a client requests content (i.e. asks for a copy of the provider record), some of the rest of the 20 nodes will be online and make the provider record available.